When you find a nursing home for a parent, you do so thinking they’ll be safe. However, sometimes the move doesn’t always go as well as you’d hope.

 Sadly a common problem that may arise is resident on resident assaults or abuse.
 According to the National Center for Victims of Crime they make up 22% of all abuse cases in nursing homes, and it’s expected that many more are left unreported.

 The abuse can be physical, sexual, emotional, material, or verbal.
 It may be a one-off assault or ongoing abuse.

-This article will help explain what causes it and what nursing homes must do to manage it.
+This article will help explain what causes resident assault and what nursing homes must do to manage it.

-There have been multiple studies into resident abuse and assault.
+There have been multiple studies into resident assault and abuse.
 Although the causes will vary in each situation, common contributors include: